 Testing accessibility requirements for a voting system generally consists of both objective and observable requirements.
 In combination, the two types of requirements verify that the voting system components are accessible to all eligible voters, including those that may have a type of challenge that creates a need for ATI peripherals of some type.
-The voting systems should be self contained such that the individual voter is able to cast their vote without assistance from another person.
-Accessibility calls for the voting system to take into account vision, varying degrees of vision, dexterity, mobility, aural issues, and speech and language proficiency.
+The voting systems should be self contained to allow a voter to cast their vote without assistance from another person.
+Accessibility calls for the voting system to take into account degrees of vision, dexterity, mobility, aural issues, and speech and language proficiency.